omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 Plan an exhibit
 ------------------------------------------------------------

 The [Exhibit Builder](../Plugins/ExhibitBuilder.md) plugin is not only for building museum-like exhibits.
 This function can be used to publish essays or teaching materials that draw upon the items in your archive.
+Note that the Exhibit Builder plugin comes packaged with the basic installation of Omeka Classic.

 Before you build an exhibit, sketch out a storyboard or outline that spells out the sections, pages, and items for each page.